-In this tutorial, I’m showing you how to make large, quick, easy and affordable 3D paper snowflakes using lunch bags.
+In this tutorial, I’m showing you how to make large, quick, easy, and affordable paper bag snowflakes using lunch bags.
 I’m also turning one of them into a 3D paper snowflake lantern using fairy lights.

-I love how easy these large 3D paper snowflakes are to make and they are the perfect last-minute decor and craft to do with your family before Christmas
+I love how easy these large paper bag snowflakes are to make and they are the perfect last-minute decor and craft to do with your family before Christmas.

-How to make large 3D paper snowflakes using lunch bags
+How to make large 3D paper bag snowflakes using lunch bags

-- 9 lunch bags for one 3D paper snowflake (white or natural brown) – I used brown because I wanted them to be a contrast to my ivory curtains
+- 9 lunch bags for one paper bag snowflake (white or natural brown) – I used brown because I wanted them to be a contrast to my ivory curtains and white walls

 - scissors